-The input/output connector provides connections to DAP 800 supply voltages.
+The input/output connector provides connections to DAP 820 supply voltages.
 Pins 25 and 26 are connected to +18 volt and -18 volt analog supplies.
 These supplies can be used for low current, low noise devices such as external multiplexers.
-The maximum allowable current drain from these supplies is 25 milliamps per side.
+The maximum allowable current drain from these supplies is 20 milliamps per side.
 If more current than this is required, either use an external supply or use the 5 volt digital power supply found on pins 11 and 40.
-The 5V supply is rated at 500 milliamps per connection.
-Note that this supply is unregulated.
+The 5V supply has two connections on the Input/Output Connector, the output current is rated at 500 milliamps per connection.